headStyleColorRed/PhantomWhisperer/Readme.md

 ## Installation

+You can install and run Phantom Pulse either directly on your system or using Docker.

+### Option 1: Direct Installation

 1. Ensure you have Rust and Cargo installed on your system.
 If not, install them from [https://www.rust-lang.org/](https://www.rust-lang.org/).

 2. Clone the repository: